top of page

 Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.

-At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.
+Additionally, at regular intervals, the team reflects on how to become more effective, tuning and adjusting their behavior as necessary.

 Empathy Map - Power Platform, Dynamics 365

-Desing thinking in action - empathise with users with an Empathy Map
+Design thinking in action - empathise with users with an Empathy Map

 • As a sales representative, I need an easy way to update customer data so that I can spend more time with clients.